 Scholarly Commons Citation

 Fleming, Anne, "The Borrower's Tale: A History of Poor Debtors in Lochner Era New York City" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1383.
+1383.